Klaus-Dieter Jany

 2. The use of vegetable proteins (peas, beans, soybeans)

-The lecture primarily focuses on the production of “meat” from stem cells.
-With regard to “meat” made from plant proteins, the advantages, limitations, scope of application and aspects for environmental protection and health are discussed.
-Insects and legal requirements should not go unmentioned.
+The lecture will focus primarily on the production of "meat" from stem cells.
+With regard to "meat" from plant proteins, the advantages, limitations, range of applications and aspects for environmental protection and health will be discussed.
+Insects and legal requirements should not be left unmentioned.

 Did you like the lecture ?
-Or will you be unable to hear the lecture ?
-Then write to Prof. Jany by email; He will be happy to provide you with the slides of his lecture.
+Or are you unable to attend the lecture ?
+Then write to Prof. Jany by email; he will be happy to provide you with the slides from his lecture.

 Genetic engineering in everyday life - not just in vaccination